maxx1128/Webdev-Study-Notes/VerbalSelfDefense.md

 * PSPs -> You don't X
 * Y is the bait, X is the PSP. *Only respond to X!*
   - Responding to Y means you swallow the PSP in X, and the damage is done.
+  - Address the general idea expressed in X in Computer mode, or ask for specific of *when* attacker felt this way
+    - Attack: "If you really loved me, you would take out the trash more!"
+    - Response 1: "Isn't it an interesting idea how couples think they need to express affection through things like chores and houswork?"
+    - Response 2: "When did you start feeling I didn't love you?"
+(Leveller, also not it only addresses X, not Y)
 * Attacker is Blamer Mode

 #### "If you _really_ X, you wouldn't want to Y"